 If you know people who are suffering from severe and chronic pain, please alert them to the possibility that their brain is giving them a message and causing pain.
 If medical evaluations do not reveal a clear cause of their symptoms, the problem might not be in the body, but in the mind.
 In these situations, which are more common than most people realize, there is hope for recovery.
 Their life may depend on it.

 Unlearn your pain, earn CME credits, and empower your practice with concrete knowledge of an emerging model of care that brings together cutting-edge research and advanced clinical interventions.
-Dr. Howard Schubiner hosts Beyond Pain Management at the Art of Living Retreat Center from November 30 – December 2, 2018.
+Join Dr. Howard Schubiner at the Art of Living Retreat Center.

 Dr. Howard Schubiner was a full Professor at Wayne State University for 18 years and now works at Providence Hospital in Southfield, MI.
 He has authored over 60 publications in scientific journals and books and performed research in the fields of adolescent health, ADHD and stress reduction.
 Dr. Schubiner is the founder and director of the Mind Body Medicine Program at Providence Hospital.